-Though it's hard to imagine a trip to the Caribbean involving lying in the sand with a book and a cocktail, the region’s diverse landscape calls for plenty of adrenaline-pumping adventures beyond the sand.
-From exploring dark bat caves to swimming with sharks in crystal blue waters, these action-packed Caribbean escapades are guaranteed to satisfy thrill seekers.
+The Caribbean often lures travelers in search of beachside rest and relaxation, but the region’s diverse landscape calls for plenty of adrenaline-pumping adventures beyond the sand.
+From exploring dark caves to swimming with sharks in crystal blue waters, these action-packed Caribbean escapades are guaranteed to satisfy thrill-seekers.

 During the day, Laguna Grande in the Cabezas Nature Reserve in Fajardo (an hour’s drive from San Juan) looks like a classic picturesque Puerto Rican coastline.
 At night, however, the lagoon is illuminated by bioluminescent dinoflagellates, single-celled organisms that emit a flash of light when agitated.
 Take a guided nighttime tour along the Laguna Grande for an illuminated, magical adventure.